Notable People

 More important than the electoral timeline is the pre-political work.
 The same official biography says she worked with vulnerable children, families, and immigrants at Legal Services of Greater Miami and the Guardian Ad Litem Program.
 In 1996 she founded Catalyst Miami, which spent decades helping low- and middle-income families through service, education, and advocacy.

 That background changes the meaning of her mayoralty.
-Levine Cava did not come up through a business bloc, a police résumé, or a celebrity lane.
-She came up through institutions built around access, welfare, and community leverage.
+Levine Cava came up through institutions built around access, welfare, and community influence rather than through a business bloc, a police resume, or a celebrity lane.

 Her office is now large enough that ideals must become systems